Geometric Learning of Canonical Parameterizations of $2D$-curves: Mathematical Background and Method

-where we used the triangular inequality in $L^2(\mathbb{S}^1, \mathbb{R}^2)$. \end{proof} \begin{Remark} It follows from Proposition~\ref{distance_non_zero} and \ref{triangular_inequality} that $d_s$ is indeed a distance function on the quotient space $\mathcal{P}/\mathcal{G}$, i.e. it is nonnegative, symmetric, nondegenerate and satisfies the triangular inequality. \end{Remark}
+where we used the triangle inequality in $L^2(\mathbb{S}^1, \mathbb{R}^2)$. \end{proof} \begin{Remark} It follows from Proposition~\ref{distance_non_zero} and \ref{triangular_inequality} that $d_s$ is indeed a distance function on the quotient space $\mathcal{P}/\mathcal{G}$, i.e.,~it is non-negative, symmetric, non-degenerate, and satisfies the triangle inequality. \end{Remark}

-\subsection{Metric learning}
+\begin{Remark} Propositions~\ref{distance_non_zero} and \ref{triangular_inequality} can be generalized to any norm on the space of functions from $\mathbb{S}^1$ to $\mathbb{R}^2$.
+The~$L^2$-norm was chosen since it is well suited for the datasets we are considering in Sections~\ref{results} and \ref{Testing}.
+For~instance, a~leaf with peduncle and a leaf without peduncle belonging to the same class of leaves, see Section~\ref{section_scaling}, are close in distance when induced by the $L^2$-norm but distant if we use the $L_\infty$-norm instead. \end{Remark}

+\subsection{Metric~Learning}

 Metric learning is a branch of Geometric Learning devoted to learning a distance function from a dataset.
 It emerged from the observation that the Euclidean distance of the ambient space in which the dataset is encoded may not be the best choice for measuring distances.
-Application-driven metric learning aims to design a distance function measuring similarities between sample points in a pertinent way for the application at hand.
+Application-driven metric learning aims to design a distance function that measures similarities between sample points in a pertinent way for the application at~hand.

 In the present paper, we propose a metric learning algorithm based on an optimization over the section $s$.
-The distance defined in \eqref{d2} depends clearly on the choice of section $s:\mathcal{P}/\mathcal{G}\rightarrow \mathcal{P}$.
-Given a classification task of contours, we can optimize over the section $s$ in order to obtain the best separation between classes.
-The quality of a clustering in a metric space can be measured by the Dunn index (equation~\ref{Dunn}).
-In Section~\ref{Section_clock_parameterization}, we present a $2$-parameter family of sections $s_{\lambda, n}$ that is used to define distance functions on contours using equation~\eqref{d2}.
-Optimization of the corresponding Dunn index is performed in Section~\ref{section_geometric_learning}.
+The distance defined in \eqref{d2} clearly depends on the choice of section $s:\mathcal{P}/\mathcal{G}\rightarrow \mathcal{P}$.
+Given a contour classification task, we can optimize the section $s$ to obtain the best separation between classes on the training set.
+The~quality of a clustering in a metric space can be measured using different validation indices (see Section~\ref{validation_indices}), such as the Dunn index (Equation~\eqref{Dunn}).
+In~Section~\ref{Section_clock_parameterization}, we present a $2$-parameter family of sections $s_{\lambda, n}$ that is used to define distance functions on contours using Equation~\eqref{d2}.
+The~optimization of the corresponding cluster validation indices is performed in Section~\ref{section_geometric_learning} for the leaf dataset.
+The improvement of the classification performance is analyzed in Section~\ref{Testing}.

+In the finite-dimensional context, the~field of supervised PAC (Probably Approximately Correct) learning provides theoretical guaranties that explain why and when supervised learning algorithms work.
+For PAC-Bayes guaranties to learning settings with non-compact, finite-dimensional symmetries, we refer the reader to the recent paper~\cite{Beck}.
+As~far as we know, such a Bayesian approach has not been investigated for infinite-dimensional groups of~symmetries.